 A key concern of population aging is the shrinking and graying of the workforce.
-Encouraging people to work longer, and thus to increase the length of working life, is often proposed as a potential solution to the challenges arising from population aging.
+The two developments are resulting in a decreasing worker-to-non-worker ratio, thus challenging the sustainability of labor markets and welfare systems across the developed world.
+Increasing the length of working life is often proposed as a potential solution to the challenges arising from population aging.
 Accordingly, policies aimed at increasing the duration of working life have been implemented in many countries in recent years.
 Despite the major research and policy focus on retirement ages, very little is known about the full length of working life, which determinants shape it, and which key societal and individual life-course factors are affected by increases or decreases in labor-force participation.

-Our data sets mostly come from, but are not restricted to, developed countries, and include cross-sectional and longitudinal surveys, as well as register data.
+Our data sets mostly come from, but are not restricted to, developed countries, and they include cross-sectional and longitudinal surveys as well as register data.
 Methodological innovation, in particular in the measurement of labor-force participation dynamics, is a key characteristic of the research conducted in the Labor Demography research group.